-5. A type of government that is of, for, and by the ruling elite and that fails to supply basic public goods like life, liberty, and property.
 It's okay if you feel a bit uneasy with these new ideas.
-We think that as adults you can handle straight talk.
-It'll be better for everyone-you, me, our children and grandchildren-if you learn to look at the government's actions with a jaundiced eye.
+I think that as adults you can handle straight talk.
+It'll be better for everyone-you, me, our children and grandchildren-if you learn to look at the government's actions with a critical eye.
 Regulators have failed in the past and will do so again unless we align the interests of all the major parties depicted in Figure 11.1 "Asymmetric information and regulation" more closely, empowering market forces to do most of the heavy lifting.